Inmates with mental health diagnoses perform better when given therapy, a new study finds

 Also, fewer infractions could lead to less overall time in prison.
 Inmates with high infraction levels are far less likely to qualify for early release.
 The Division of Adult Correction and Juvenile Justice has an annual budget of about $1.6 billion.
 The average daily cost per inmate was $127 in the 2019-20 fiscal year.

-"Having data that show that therapeutic environments, which are often a little more expensive, are helpful, is very important, says Lynch.
+"Having data that show that therapeutic environments, which are often a little more expensive, are helpful, is very important," said Lynch.
 "If they were in a more supportive environment and able to work on their mental health issues, they might actually be incarcerated for less time, which would also be less expensive."